BrianENguyen/brianenguyen.com/content/blog/transition-to-nuxt.md

 As you can obviously see, this is an absolute pain to deal with.

-Nuxt eliminates the hassle of explicitly defining the import of components.
+Nuxt eliminates the hassle of defining components\' import statements.
 Let\'s look how I implemented my Portfolio page.
 First, I have the following components in my file structure:

 ``` shell
 > | components /